 Do you care about our environment and want to explore how you can contribute to nature recovery in our region?
 If so, join us to hear about a Local Nature Recovery Strategy for West Yorkshire, share your thoughts and explore opportunities for businesses.

-We have commissioned Nifty Sustainability CIC to capture the views of businesses, developers, and commercial sector organisations in West Yorkshire.
+We commissioned Nifty Sustainability CIC to capture the views of businesses, developers, and commercial sector organisations in West Yorkshire.
+Our survey for businesses closed 11 September 2024 and the business engagement report is available here.

 Get in touch